Tips for Your Eco Garden in October – Summer is a distant memory as we prepare for the autumn and the inevitable drop in temperature.

 Birds and Wildlife – Invest in birdbaths and bird feeders this autumn.
 Birds are gardeners friends and will keep pest numbers down the natural way!

 Most children love the opportunity to explore and discover the animals and habitats that exist in their very own garden.
-So why not spark your kids’ imagination by combining an arts and crafts afternoon with educating them about nature with the Children’s Bird Gift Box from Boxwild.
+So why not spark your kids’ imagination by combining an arts and crafts afternoon with educating them about nature and the homemaking of wildlife in your garden.